Color television: Development

 The human eye's detection system in the retina consists primarily of two types of light detectors: rod cells that capture light when there is not much of it available, and the cone cells that detect light of certain wavelengths when it is bright enough, and are responsible for color.
 A typical retina contains 4.5 million to 6 million cones, which are divided into three types, each one with a characteristic profile of excitability by different wavelengths of the spectrum of visible light.

 The eye has limited bandwidth to the rest of the visual system, estimated at just under 8 Mbit/s.
 This manifests itself in a number of ways, but the most important in terms of producing moving images is the way that a series of still images displayed in quick succession will appear to be continuous smooth motion.
-This illusion starts to work at about 16 frame/s, and common motion pictures use 24 frame/s.
-Television, using power from the electrical grid, historically tuned its rate in order to avoid interference with the alternating current being supplied – in North America, some Central and South American countries, Taiwan, Korea, part of Japan, the Philippines, and a few other countries, this was 60 video fields per second to match the 60 Hz power, while in most other countries it was 50 fields per second to match the 50 Hz power.
+This illusion starts to work at about 16 frames per second (FPS), and common motion pictures use 24 FPS.
+Television, using power from the electrical grid, historically tuned its rate to avoid interference with the alternating current being supplied – in North America, some Central and South American countries, Taiwan, Korea, part of Japan, the Philippines, and a few other countries, this was 60 video fields per second to match the 60 Hz power, while in most other countries it was 50 fields per second to match the 50 Hz power.
 The NTSC color system changed from the black-and-white 60-fields-per-second standard to 59.94 fields per second to make the color circuitry simpler; the 1950s TV sets had matured enough that the power frequency/field rate mismatch was no longer important.
 Modern TV sets can display multiple field rates (50, 59.94, or 60, in either interlaced or progressive scan) while accepting power at various frequencies (often the operating range is specified as 48–62 Hz).